jefrailey/advent_of_code_twenty_twenty/log.md

 Start: 09:31
 Stop: 11:40
 Notes: Day 17.
 Quantized 3-D space is difficult to model.
 I think my initial model, a deque of lists of strings is cumbersome and needs to be replaced with a set of tuples representing x,y,z coordinates of active cubes.
 This should require less memory to represent and should make identifying a cell's active neighbors much easier--if the neighbor's coordinates are in the set then it's active; otherwise it's inactive.

+20DEC2020
+Start: 09:01
+Solution at: 09:40
+Notes: Day 17.
+Modeling space as a set of points with active cubes made everything fall into place.
+I think I stuck with the string model for so long yesterday because it made it easy to compare the output of my implementation to the problem author's representation of a correct simulation at various stages.
+A better approach would have been to write functions to convert back and forth between representations.
+My implementation includes separate functions for three and four dimensions that could probably be refactored to allow the same set of functions to simulate n-dimensional space.